BA (Hons) Sports Business & Sports Law

-You will gain an insight and understanding of the relationship between law and the sports business industry, in terms of sports governance and administration.
+You will gain an insight and understanding of the relationship between law and the sport business industry, in terms of sport governance and administration.

-Football is regulated by a complex pattern of law and regulation.
-Sports executives not only need to conform to the regulations established by the authorities, but they must also use their understanding of the legal framework to ensure compliance with the law of the land; and protect the business from risk.
+Sport is regulated by a complex pattern of law and regulation.
+Sport executives not only need to conform to the regulations established by the authorities, but they must also use their understanding of the legal framework to ensure compliance with the law of the land, and protect the business from risk.

-Modules will focus on sports business, domestic and EU sports law, the role of sports governing bodies and international sports business governance.
-You will also explore the legal challenges regarding the use of social media within the industry, recent case studies regarding drug abuse and racism in sport and the legal issues surrounding safety in sports stadia and of spectators (‘The Green Guide’).
+Modules will focus on sport business, domestic and EU sport law, the role of governing bodies in sport and international sport business governance.
+You will also explore the legal challenges regarding the use of social media within the industry, recent case studies regarding drug abuse and racism in sport and the legal issues surrounding safety in sport stadiums and of spectators.

-The broad spectrum of subjects covered, including domestic and international player contracts, loan agreements, transfer negotiations, disciplinary and regulatory problems, intellectual property rights, product endorsement and sponsorship deals, will help you apply theory to live projects to develop your employability skills and provide you with a balanced undergraduate degree in Sports Business & Sports Law.
+The broad spectrum of subjects covered, including player contracts at home and abroad, loan agreements, transfer negotiations, disciplinary and regulatory problems, intellectual property rights, product endorsement and sponsorship deals, will help you apply theory to live projects to develop your employability skills and provide you with a balanced undergraduate degree.

 Graduates of the BA (Hons) Sports Business & Sports Law degree will be awarded degrees by our esteemed academic partner institution, Bucks New University.